Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 The universal model of soil variation presented in detail in Chapter \@ref(statistical-theory) is adopted as a framework for comparison of conventional and PSM.
-Our aim is to show how the products and methods of conventional soil mapping can complement, and strengthen, PSM and equally, how the theories and methods of
+Our aim is to show how the products and methods of conventional soil mapping can complement, and contribute to, PSM and equally, how the theories and methods of
-PSM can enhance and strengthen conventional soil mapping.
+PSM can extend and strengthen conventional soil mapping.
-PSM aims to implement tools and methods that will be supportive of growth, change and improvement in soil mapping and that can stimulate a rebirth and reinvigoration of soil inventory activity globally.
+PSM aims to implement tools and methods that can be supportive of growth, change and improvement in soil mapping and that can stimulate a rebirth and reinvigoration of soil inventory activity globally.